-Contact Center and Teamwork Apps
+Contact Centre and Teamwork Apps

 There will always be situations where a live advisor will be able to support your customer better than any technology can.
 But live advisors cannot always be instantly available 24/7, during peak times across every channel.
 This is where blending automation and live interactions can deliver the best experience.
 What you definitely need is integration into your existing contact center platform or Teamwork app rather than using another silo'd live chat system.
 This enables you to choose exactly when to engage your customer service team, using rules or exceptions that are consistent and presenting the conversation history to the agent to negate any repeated information.
 Advisors are using familiar applications and all customer records are recorded in one place.

-Chatbots and Speech Assistants that utilise AI and seamlessly integrate to business applications provide an invaluable tool to enable organisations to offer a better customer experience, 24 hours a day, 7 days a week by resolving enquiries and completing tasks, often without the need for a live agent.
+Chatbots and Speech Assistants that utilise conversational AI and seamlessly integrate to business applications provide an invaluable tool to enable organisations to offer a better customer experience, 24 hours a day, 7 days a week by resolving enquiries and completing tasks, often without the need for a live agent.

 If you are interested to see how a chatbot or Speech Assistant can make conversational AI work for you and improve your customer experience contact us contact us or call us on 0333 6000 360.